The Huaka‘i Hawai‘i In-Person Summer Short Course will take place on the island of Oahu July 18- August 1, 2026

 Day 2: Building Community: A Hawaiian Sense of Place

-Day 3: Navigating Change: Mitigating Impacts on the Ahupua‘a
+Day 3: Navigating Change: Exploring Renewable Energy

-Day 6: Exploring ‘Āina
+Day 5: Exploring ‘Āina & Energy Nexus

-Day 7:Exploring ‘Āina
+Day 7:Exploring ‘Āina in Two Ahupua`a

 Ma‘o Organic Farms